grapp1/kw-intern/parflow/docs/parflow_keys.rst

 .. note::
-    The value must be one of the following options ['SolidFile', 'IndicatorField', 'Box']
+    The value must be one of the following options: SolidFile, IndicatorField, Box

 GeomInput.{geom_name}.GeomName